below/dARC-Secrets/README.md

 Let's go back one step: The crash was caused in the statement `if ([self doFoo])`.
 The return value is only used for a conditional test, and it should not matter if we passed an autoreleased object or a boolean variable into it.
 Why then does ARC even try to retain the value?
 In non-ARC code, there would most certainly not be a `retain` here anywhere.

-Looking closely, it does not.
+Looking very closely, there is not exactly a `retain` here either.
 When we examine the assembly for the code, we can see that actually a function `\_objc\_retainAutoreleasedReturnValue` is being called.
 Now, "Retain Autoreleased Return Value" is a curious name unlike anything we have seen outside of ARC code, It is well worth looking into.

 We find interesting information about this in the Objective-C runtime, which is luckily open source, specifically in the file [objc-arr.mm](http://www.opensource.apple.com/source/objc4/objc4-493.11/runtime/objc-arr.mm "objc-arr.mm"):